|

 precision.

-representation of the argumentpublic static int doubleToFloat(long d)
+float representation of the argumentpublic static int doubleToFloat(long d)

-to a float
+double to a float as would happen

 in a casting operation specified by